wp-plugins/affiliate/readme.txt

 == Installation ==

-Please also refer to the [Affiliate Documentation](http://www.itthinx.com/documentation/affiliate/) page.
+Please also refer to the [Documentation](http://docs.itthinx.com/document/affiliate/) pages.

 1. Upload or extract the `affiliate` folder to your site's `/wp-content/plugins/` directory.
 Or you could use the *Add new* option found in the *Plugins* menu in WordPress.
 2. Enable the plugin from the *Plugins* menu in WordPress.